Tag Archives: SSH

 ssh -p 22 user@remote-server-ip

-Each authentication session ensures your private key remains secure and externalized.
+Each session ensures that your private key remains externalized, protected by EviKey’s advanced security mechanisms.

 Programmable Auto-Lock: Intelligent Physical Isolation